Romeo Callejo Sr.: Profile

 Born in Santa Lucia, Ilocos Sur, Callejo Sr. worked with the government for 37 years, serving the Judiciary as magistrate at three court levels.

 After earning his Associate degree and Bachelor of Laws from the San Beda College of Law in 1955 and 1962, respectively, as a Silver Medalist, he passed the 1961 Philippine Bar Examinations.

 Callejo joined the law office of Senator Jose W. Diokno.
 Thereafter, he joined the Montenegro, Madayag, and Hernandez Law Office until 1964-1986.
 He spent the next 24 years in private practice.

 Callejo was appointed a Manila trial court judge in 1986 and was promoted to the court of Appeals in 1994 and became a Member of its Committee on the Revision of the Internal Rules, until his appointment to the Supreme Court in 2002.

 He attended the Graduate Academy of American and International Law, University of Texas School of Law in 1987.
 He was a Representative of the Australian-Philippine Training Program, Sydney, Australia in 2000.

-An expert in the fields of criminal law and procedural law, Callejo also taught these subjects in various law schools - Pamantasan ng Lungsod ng Maynila, Cosmopolitan Review Center, Integrated Bar of the Philippines, Arellano University, Ateneo de Manila University, University of the Philippines College of Law Law Center, Far Eastern University, including his alma mater San Beda College from 1987 to 2000.
+An expert in the fields of criminal law and procedural law, Callejo also taught these subjects at various law schools - Pamantasan ng Lungsod ng Maynila, Cosmopolitan Review Center, Integrated Bar of the Philippines, Arellano University, Ateneo de Manila University, University of the Philippines College of Law Law Center, Far Eastern University, including his alma mater San Beda College from 1987 to 2000.

-Possibly one of the most prolific opinion writers in recent Supreme Court history, Callejo retired on April 28, 2007, upon reaching the mandatory retirement age of 70.
-Upon his retirement, he received the Justice Jose Abad Santos Award from Chief Justice Reynato S. Puno in the retirement ceremonies held in his honor on the day of his retirement.
-As his 21 years of service in the judiciary drew to a close midnight on April 28, 2007, he was acclaimed by his colleagues for “his untarnished reputation for honesty and integrity, which lawyers and judges, present and future, should emulate.”
+A prolific opinion writer, Callejo retired on April 28, 2007, upon reaching the mandatory retirement age of 70.
+He received the Justice Jose Abad Santos Award from Chief Justice Reynato S. Puno in the retirement ceremonies held in his honor.
+As his 21 years of service in the judiciary drew to a close at midnight on April 28, 2007, he was acclaimed by his colleagues for “his untarnished reputation for honesty and integrity, which lawyers and judges, present and future, should emulate.”

 He was a Philippine Judicial Academy Professor, and was its Vice-Chancellor in 2015, and Chairperson of the Department of Criminal Law from 1998 until his death.

-October 18, 2020, Callejo Sr. was appointed Judicial Integrity Board's Chairman, with 3-year term.
+On October 18, 2020, Callejo Sr. was appointed Judicial Integrity Board's Chairman, for a 3-year term.

 Callejo was a member of the Retired Judges Association of the Philippines.

 Personal life

 Callejo Sr. was married to Maraia Filipinas Villanueva.
-Their children are Michel and Geraldine Geday, and Romeo and Ivy Callejo.
-Their grandchildren are Jacqueline Callejo-Geday and Amelie Callejo.
+They had two children.

 Death

 Callejo, Sr. died on September 19, 2023, at the age of 86.
-His wake was held at Loyola Memorial Chapels funeral home along Commonwealth Avenue from September 20-23.
+His wake was held at Loyola Memorial Chapels funeral home along Commonwealth Avenue from September 20–23.

 On September 22, at 4:00 P.M., Alexander Gesmundo, Diosdado Peralta, Lucas Bersamin and Angelina Sandoval-Gutierrez led the eulogy in the solemn necrological service.
 On September 23, the cremation of his mortal remains was followed by inurnment ceremony.